 “Whenever I start considering retirement, again, I read one of your articles and get inspired to keep going.
 Thank you for your interesting ideas and willingness to share them.”

-And he kept me going, and asking more questions as I went, and feeling energized once again to answer his question about wikis and writing closer to the code.
+And he kept me going and asked more questions as I went, and I felt energized once again to answer his question about wikis and writing closer to the code.

 Gene goes on to share his background, which resonates with both software developers and technical writers who were once some other profession.

 “The Docs Like Code theme resonates with me as a former software developer and having always been embedded with developers as a tech writer.
 I think it’s easier for a developer-writer to buy into the concept than the traditional tech writer can because the tools and methodology are already familiar.
 Myself, I mostly converted because the critical mass behind Markdown became too great to continue battling against it.
 My ideas of a better way gave way to being open to using GitHub and Markdown/reStructuredText, and looking for opportunities to make that workflow better.”